biodunijelu/weather_forecast/README.md

 3. View the weather details for the selected city.

 4. Click on a city in the search history to see its weather information again.

+### APIs Used

+OpenWeatherMap API - Used for fetching weather data based on city coordinates